joshisanonymous/teaching/README.md

 # teaching
-Materials I use for teaching, mostly slides
+These are materials, mostly slides, that I use for teaching.
+The only folder currently present represents one course where subfolders are each one complete series of slides, typically representing a topic.